jakelevirne/edge-lab/docs/Storage Server.md

 ## Configure Networking

-We'll create a simple hostname we can use (`data1`) with avahi zeroconf.

-###### Make Network Interfaces Optional (Speedup Boot)

-On data1, make all network adapters optional so Ubuntu doesn't wait for them on boot.
+For its ethernet connection, we'll give `data1` a fixed IP address-- `192.168.87.2`.
+This way we can access it from `imager0` even before our Lab router is setup and configured.
+We'll also make all network adapters optional so Ubuntu doesn't wait for them on boot.
 Edit files like `/etc/netplan/00-installer-config.yaml` (and others in the `etc/netplan` directory) to have `optional: true` defined for any interfaces that are optional.
+And for the ethernet network interface (e.g. `eno1`), configure a static IP.
 Like this:

 ```bash
 sudo nano /etc/netplan/00-installer-config.yaml